bjmdigital/blokki/README.md

 ### Prerequisites

-* ACF Pro
+**ACF Pro**

 You should have the ACF Pro installed on the site to use this plugin as it relies on ACF functions for block options and plugin settings.

-* Composer
+**Composer**

 [Composer](https://getcomposer.org/) should be installed on your machine for dependencies autoload for the plugin

-* node
+**node**

- [node](https://nodejs.org/en/) should also be installed on your machine as we shall need to install some node modules using `npm`
+[node.js](https://nodejs.org/en/) should also be installed on your machine as we shall need to install some node modules using `npm`
   ```sh
   npm install npm@latest -g
   ```

-### Installation
+### Setup

 1. Clone the repo in your plugins directory i.e. **/wp-content/plugins**
    ```sh